 - Peas are a cool-weather crop.
 So, if you plan to grow your peas outside, you can plant in late winter or early spring.
 As soon as the ground has thawed and can be worked, you can plant in your pea plants.

 - Sugar snap peas need at least 5 hours of direct sunlight a day.
 If you grow them indoors, place the containers by a south-facing window or invest in a grow light so they get enough light.

 How To Grow Peas In Containers

-If you are ready to start growing some peas in a container, check out some of my best tips, along with some answers to commonly asked questions to help you get started!
+If you are ready to start growing peas in a container, check out some of my best tips and answers to commonly asked questions to help you get started!

-Pea plants don’t like their roots to be disturbed, so start your seeds and keep them growing in a wide container, at least 8 inches deep, so you don’t have to transplant.
+Pea plants don’t like their roots to be disturbed, so start your seeds and keep them growing in a wide container, at least 8 inches deep, so you don’t have to transplant them.
 Make sure your container has drainage holes.

 Soil Requirements for Growing Peas

 Peas prefer loamy, well-draining soil.
 You can use a purchased potting mix or make your own by adding lots of organic material, such as manure or compost.
 As long as there are plenty of nutrients, they aren’t picky about the soil type or pH levels.